MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/WORKDATE-Function--Date-.md

  **The work date is: 01/01/18**

-If you just want to get the current work date, you can use this code:
+The following example, simply gets the current work date:

 ```
 MyWorkDate := WORKDATE;